GalSim-developers/GalSim/README.md

 Reference documentation
 -----------------------

-For an overview of GalSim workflow and python tools, please see `doc/GalSim_Quick_Reference.pdf` in the GalSim repository.
+For an overview of GalSim workflow and python tools, please see the file `doc/GalSim_Quick_Reference.pdf` in the GalSim repository.
 A guide to using the configuration files to generate simulations, a FAQ for installation issues, and other useful references can be found on the GalSim wiki,